okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/main/index.md

 <ApiAmProdWarning />

-Additionally, you can create a [dynamic](/docs/guides/customize-tokens-dynamic/) or [static](/docs/guides/customize-tokens-static/) allow list when you need to set Group allow lists on a per-app basis using both the Org Authorization Server and a Custom Authorization Server.
+Additionally, you can create a [dynamic](/docs/guides/customize-tokens-dynamic/) or [static](/docs/guides/customize-tokens-static/) allowlist when you need to set Group allowlists on a per-app basis using both the Org Authorization Server and a Custom Authorization Server.
 If you have a large number of Groups but only 20 Groups apply to your app, you don't want to run through all of your Groups every time a Groups claim is created.
-This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create an allow list of Groups that can then easily be referenced.
+This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create an allowlist of Groups that can then easily be referenced.

 ## Request a token that contains the custom claim